Religious Education (Ph.D.)

 - Submit your thesis or project online in ProQuest following the instructions in the Clearance and Commencement section of the bulletin.
 Please copyright your work in ProQuest before completing the submission process.

-Qualifying papers evaluate a student’s ability to produce professional quality work.
-The papers should give strong evidence that a student is willing and able to produce a publishable paper.
+- Qualifying papers should give strong evidence that a student is willing and able to produce a publishable paper.
 This means that the paper could contribute to the ongoing literature on the topic covered.
-A contribution to the literature can be made, for example, by:
+A contribution to the literature can be made, for example, by

-Tracing historically some concept which is then modified or used to address a contemporary issue
+- tracing historically some concept that is then modified or used to address a contemporary issue;

-Any paper written while its author was a student in the graduate program may be submitted as a qualifying paper.
-The paper may be the result of reworking a term paper from a course.
-While a paper written for a course may be submitted as a qualifying paper, only rarely will an unrevised paper be good enough to meet the standard the faculty applies in evaluating qualifying papers.
+- Any paper written while its author was a student in the doctoral program may be submitted as a qualifying paper.
+The paper may be the result of reworking a research paper from a course.
+While a paper written for a course may be submitted as a qualifying paper, only rarely will an unrevised version be good enough to meet the standards the faculty applies in evaluating qualifying papers.

 A qualifying paper must be submitted and approved no later than the fifth semester of a student’s program of study (excluding summer semesters).